hapik/content_to_pdf/README.md

 - RunWith - Firefox/Iceweasel extention to start script from context menu
 - xclip - for content to text file export
 - pandoc - for text file to ODT convertion with custom made template
-- unoconv (libreoffice needed) - for ODT to PDF convertion (can be done directly in pandoc, however I prefere this solution due to masive pandoc-tex package)
+- unoconv (libreoffice needed) - for ODT to PDF convertion (can be done directly in pandoc, however I prefere this solution due to massive pandoc-tex package)
 - evince - for PDF reading

 # How to use it